 As our table below illustrates, they generally add another 25–30% of profit margin.
 Together, CPG brands and retailers add about 60% additional costs to consumers.
 To illustrate, for a product that costs $10, the actual cost of producing the product would cost only about $4.
 The other $6 would be transferred to the brands and retailers as profits.

 Enter Internet & E-Commerce: Disappearance of the “Middle Market”

 Similarly, mattress startups like Casper have been growing rapidly by selling good quality mattresses online, at 30% of the price of mattresses offered by traditional players.
 In glasses, Warby Parker is blazing through the industry with a similar business model.
 The change isn’t limited to the mass-market/low-price segment.
-High-end is becoming ever so refined, with startups like Harry’s offering old-fashioned razor blades with custom design to cater to those who are willing to pay premium for a more personal experience.
+High-end is becoming ever so refined, with startups like Harry’s offering old-fashioned razor blades with a custom design to cater to those who are willing to pay the premium for a more personal experience.

 Two things are at the core of this dynamic.
 First, the internet has made distribution extremely cheap, such that selling no longer necessitates a middleman (i.e. a retailer), and hence lower cost.
 Second of all, advertising has become incredibly effective and cheap because of Facebook and its incredible set of data, making potential customers extremely easy to find.

 People no longer have to buy land and build stores to sell goods to consumers.
 They can just set up a website (or a Facebook page), try to go viral on Facebook (or find a niche audience on Facebook), and sell their products!
 Not only can these upstarts offer better value to consumers, they also leverage Facebook’s highly effective advertising infrastructure to deliver personal stories and appeal to specific audiences.